 Government research has indicated that selective licensing can be an effective policy tool with many schemes achieving demonstrable positive outcomes.

-The council believes its evidence base to be sound.
+We believe its evidence base to be sound.
 Information from the 2021 Census confirms that the private sector housing stock in Luton is 29.2%.